Rescued Baby Beaver Builds "Dams" In Rescuer’s House Using Whatever It Can Find

 Beave was found by the side of the road when he was only three weeks old

-In a video, Nancy shared how she needed to teach him to eat solid food after he outgrew special formula beaver milk.
+In a video, Nancy shared how she needed to teach him to eat solid food after he outgrew the special formula beaver milk.
 At first, he wouldn’t eat vegetation, so she started pretending she was eating it herself.
 Only then did Beave understand what he was supposed to do.
-But he still needs to be hand-fed.
+However, he still needs to be hand-fed.

 Beave will stay in rehab for the next two years.
-Besides swimming and wandering around, he also practices the most essential skill, building dams.
+Besides swimming and wandering around, he also practices the most essential skill: building dams.

 “Beave is just starting to dam with household objects but has not yet started outside or in water,” said Nancy.
 “He dams pretty much every evening.
-When I clean it up, he just rebuilds!
+When I clean it up, he just rebuilds!”

 Nancy shared videos of Beave building “dams” at home